 Interactive Net-Based Installation

 10.000 Moving Cities – Same but Different focuses on how places are constantly changing and cities are becoming more and more similar.
 Places are emerging that could be anywhere in the world without a real local identity.
 This process is accelerated by technological progress, fast means of transport and communication, and the Internet.
+Visitors can select any city or location via a digital interface.
+The Internet is searched in real time for the latest text, image, video and sound information about the chosen location.
+Four projectors and eight audio speakers project the results into the space.
+Visitors can walk through the model and experience the information in 3D.

-Attracted and inspired by images, sound, text and videos, visitors explore the places and perceive fragments of the immense amount of data.
-Additionally, audio and visuals constantly change, they are never the same, always in movement as the place as itself.
-Just as all cities over the world are different, so different and alive appear the projections and sounds.
-Each new request always creates new representations of the real world as a combination of visitors and digital matrix.
+Attracted and inspired by images, sound, text and video, visitors explore the cities and perceive fragments of the immense amount of data.
+In addition, the audio and visuals are constantly changing, never the same, always in movement, like the place itself.
+Just as every city in the world is different, so different and alive appear the projections and sounds.
+Each new request creates new representations of the real world as a combination of visitors and digital matrix.
+In this sense, the artwork explores how globalisation creates “places without a local identity” – as described in Marc Augé’s essay Non-Lieux (1992) –, and stimulates a reflective attitude leant on a novel “immersive confrontation” with the digital society of our time.

 10.000 Moving Cities – Same but Different (Version 4), FT Madrid